SilasReinagel/silasreinagel.github.io/static/delivering/C3_project_momentum.md

 ---

-## The #1 Best Project Health Metric
+## The #1 Best Project Health Signal

 What is the best way to measure the health of a project?

 ### **Momentum**

-When a project has momentum, it is very healthy.
+When a project has momentum, it is very healthy!

+Momentum is the very best health metric, since it's directly linked to the progress made on the project, and the rate of change of that velocity.
+There are many other metrics that people use, but nothing else is as directly linked to delivering the project as momentum.

 What does project momentum look like?